Upgrading school ICT networks

 Contract

-Use of the Ministry’s Minor, Medium or Major Works is appropriate for appointing an ICT contractor.
+Use of one of our minor, medium or major works contracts is appropriate for appointing an ICT contractor.

-If seeking legal advice, contact the New Zealand School Trustees Association.
+If you are seeking legal advice, contact the NZSTA.

 Last reviewed: Has this been useful?
 Give us your feedback